learningequality/kolibri-docs/docs/install/_windows.rst

 #.
 Download the Kolibri `Windows installer <https://learningequality.org/r/kolibri-windows-setup-latest>`_.
 #.
 Double-click the downloaded ``.exe`` file.
 #.
 Select the language for the installation.
 #.
+Python 3 installer is included, confirm the installation or the upgrade to proceed.
-Follow the instructions in the installation wizard window.
+#.
+Follow the rest of the instructions in the Kolibri installation setup wizard.
 #.
 Once the installation finishes, Kolibri will auto-start and open in the default browser on your computer at http://127.0.0.1:8080.
 This may take a moment, so please be patient.
 #.
 Proceed with the :ref:`setup_initial` of your facility.